-This is a flexible course designed to fit around the work commitments of those already in the humanitarian sector.
+This is a flexible course designed to allow study to fit around the work commitments of those already working in the humanitarian sector.
+Entry Criteria This programme is designed for those working in the humanitarian field or with extensive experience of humanitarian work.

-Entry Criteria

-This programme is designed for those working in the humanitarian field or with extensive experience of humanitarian work.

 Applicants should hold a Second Class Honours degree, or its overseas equivalent.
-An exception may be made for candidates who have extensive professional humanitarian training and experience.

-English Language Requirements

-An overall grade of above 6.5 (preferably 7) in IELTS is required, or above 88 in the TOEFL iBT.

-Other English language qualifications can be accepted in accordance with the University of Manchester requirements.

-W: humanitarianleap.org

-Course Overview

-The MSc in Humanitarian Practice has been created to meet the professional and personal development needs of those working in the humanitarian sector, producing graduates who will meet the increasing demand for humanitarian leadership.
+Consideration may be given to those without this who have extensive professional humanitarian training and experience.
+English Language Requirements An overall grade of above 6.5 (preferably 7) in IELTS is required, or above 88 in the TOEFL iBT.
+Other English language gualifications can be accepted in accordance with the University of Manchester requirements.
+Discover more about this programme Le ap W: humanitarianleap.org Course Overview The MSc in Humanitarian Practice has been created to meet the professional and personal development needs of those working in the humanitarian sector, producing graduates who will be expected to meet the increasing demand for humanitarian leadership.
 The blended nature of this course promotes lifelong learning.
 It is delivered as part of the Leadership Education Academic Partnership (LEAP) programme and crosses traditional subject boundaries to enable you to reflect critically on issues arising from your own work, the wider humanitarian agenda and develop the skills set needed for contemporary humanitarian practitioners.
 Focusing on a wide range of humanitarian issues, the programme offers a thorough investigation of the agents of change in the humanitarian field.
 It brings together the disciplines of public and global health, political science, international relations, history, epidemiology, disaster risk management and peacebuilding, as well as the expertise of academics and leading practitioners.
 As an LSTM and HCRI student, you will benefit from a comprehensive and multidisciplinary approach to teaching and research, as well as individual tutoring and supervision from academics from a wide range of disciplines.

-Unique Partnerships

-The programme is delivered jointly by the Liverpool School of Tropical Medicine (LSTM) and the University of Manchester's Humanitarian and Conflict Response Institute (HCRI) in partnership with international medical humanitarian organisation Médecins Sans Frontières / Doctors Without Borders (MSF).
+Unique Partnerships The programme is delivered jointly by the Liverpool School of Tropical Medicine (LSTM) and the University of Manchester's Humanitarian and Conflict Response Institute (HCRI) in partnership with international medical humanitarian organisation Médecins Sans Frontières /Doctors Without Borders (MSF).
 This partnership brings together multidisciplinary academic expertise and operational humanitarian experience and opens access to a broad range of courses across the two academic institutions.
 The programme has been designed to reflect the scoping and strategic needs as identified by MSF, but also relevant for other humanitarian organizations.
 Through the partnership we ensure that the programme will enhance the knowledge and skills of staff who work in a humanitarian organisation setting.

-Course Aims